 This report is prepared to comply with the Jeanne Clery Disclosure of Campus Police and Crime Statistics Act.
 The full text of this report can be located on the Viterbo University Website at this link: www.viterbo.edu/campus-safety-and-security/annual-security-report.
-The Vice President for Student Life, the Director of Campus Safety and Security, and Assistant Director of Campus Safety and Security prepare this report in collaboration with Viterbo's Office of Residence Life and local law enforcement agencies.
-The statistics in this report are published in accordance with standards and guidelines used by the FBI Uniform Crime Report Handbook and relevant federal law and local laws.
+The Vice President for Student Life and the Director of Campus Safety and Security, prepare this report in collaboration with Viterbo's Office of Residence Life and local law enforcement agencies.
+The statistics in this report are published in accordance with standards and guidelines used by the FBI Uniform Crime Report Handbook and relevant federal and local laws.

 The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the university community obtained from the following sources.
 Campus crime, arrest, and referral statistics include those reported to Viterbo University Campus Safety, designed campus security authorities (including, but not limited to directors, deans, department heads, Residence Life, Student Life, advisors to students/student organizations, athletic coaches) and local law enforcement agencies.

-The Director of Counseling Services and the University Chaplain may inform clients of the procedures to report a crime to Campus Safety and Security or the La Crosse Police Department on a voluntary and confidential basis.
+Professional counselors in Counseling and Health Services and the University Chaplain may inform clients of the procedures to report a crime to Campus Safety and Security or the La Crosse Police Department on a voluntary and confidential basis.
 A procedure is in place to capture crime statistics disclosed confidentially during such a session.

-An email notification, sent to all employees and enrolled students, provides website access to this report.
-Copies of this report may also be obtained from the Director of Campus Safety and Security or the Vice President of Student Life.
-All prospective employees may obtain a copy from Human Resources and all prospective students may access the Annual Security Report through the admissions office.
+An email notification is sent annually to all employees and enrolled students, providing the exact electronic address to access the Annual Security and Fire Safety Report online.
+This report includes a summary of its contents, such as campus safety policies, procedures, and crime statistics.
+A paper copy of the report is available upon request from the Director of Campus Safety and Security or the Vice President of Student Life.
+Prospective employees may obtain a copy through Human Resources, while prospective students can request access through the Admissions Office.